Towards Efficient Federated Learning of Networked Mixture-of-Experts for Mobile Edge Computing: System Description

 \subsection{Problem Formulation: Networked MoE}

-We now introduce the problem formulation of NMoE with $m$ clients.
-In practice, a local client of an edge device is only capable of deploying a limited AI models.
+We now introduce the problem formulation of NMoE with $m$ clients and $n$ experts in MoE.
+In practice, a local client of an edge device is only capable of deploying a limited number of AI models.
 Specifically, in this work, we assume that each client can employ only one end-to-end neural network, i.e., $m=n$.
 In the NMoE setup, each client contains one shared feature extractor and one shared gating network, together with a personalized expert.
-As shown in Fig. \ref{fig:overall_system_setup}, in the inference phase (without a central server), the client embeds the original data using a feature extractor to reduce the communication overhead and preserve data privacy, after which the gating network routes the embedded data to suitable top-$k$ experts for processing.
+As shown in Fig. \ref{fig:overall_system_setup}, in the inference phase (without a central server), the client embeds the original data using a feature extractor (FE) to reduce the communication overhead and preserve data privacy, after which the gating network routes the embedded data to suitable top-$k$ experts for processing.
 Finally, the processed data are sent back and aggregated at the initial client.
-In general, NMoE trades the increasingly expanded bandwidth resource for extra computational capacity, utilizing a design of gating network to balance the tradeoff.
-In the following parts, we will introduce potential solutions to federated training of NMoE.
+NMoE trades increased bandwidth usage for extra computational capacity, utilizing a design of gating network to balance the tradeoff.
+Next, we will introduce potential solutions to federated training of NMoE.
 Note that the training phase can be performed on a server, while the inference phase is serverless.